Your independent guide to useful information about hunting in Illinois...........

 IDNR Wingshooting Clinics: IDNR-sponsored shotgunning clinics are designed for a wide range of shooting skill levels.
 The Illinois Department of Natural Resources (IDNR) sponsors wingshooting clinics at multiple sites geographically distributed throughout Illinois.
 Two types of clinics are offered.
 Youth/Women's clinics are designed to teach participants basic firearm and hunter safety, wingshooting fundamentals, as well as practical wingshooting.
 Hunters clinics are designed to enhance the wingshooting skills of hunters, and impart sound wingshooting practice techniques.
 The clinics are conducted on weekends during the spring through early fall of each year.
 Learn More

-Crossbow Hunting Expanded: Regulation changes have been made for crossbow deer hunting, and the following is generally expected to continue for 2015-2016:
+Crossbow Hunting Expanded: Regulation changes have been made for crossbow deer hunting over the past few years, and the following is generally expected to continue for 2015-2016: View Currrent Regulations

 - Hunters who are under 62 years old and wish to use a crossbow, can now do so after the regular firearm seasons conclude ( after the second firearm season)